 If you have a private limited company, you can either sell the shares, or sell its trading assets.
 The latter is simpler but not favoured by sellers, mainly for tax reasons.
-Either way, advice on this from your accountant and solicitor should be obtained before marketing, and might be required again, should you buyer’s offer include a different structure.
+Either way, advice from your accountant and solicitor should be obtained before marketing and might be required again should you buyer’s offer include a different structure.

 a) Sale of goodwill, assets and stock

 This is essentially the sale of all of the assets which the business owns (partners and sole traders exist only as people and people cannot sell themselves).
 Some of these – the fixed assets – are tangible items such as property, plant and machinery.
-Other – stock and sometimes cash at bank are also real assets to which there is clearly a value.
+Other – e.g. stock, are also real assets to which there is clearly a value.